-The Corporation announced in a Form 8-K filed on November 3, 2022 a change in its operating strategy and restructuring plan with the goal of reducing operating expenses and freeing up capital to increase shareholder returns, whether by acquiring loan portfolios or businesses or by investing outside of our traditional business..
-As also previously disclosed: during fiscal 2023 the Company did not complete any bulk portfolio purchases; all of our direct loan licenses have been cancelled, not renewed, or otherwise terminated; all of ours brick and mortar branch locations in 18 states were closed, with the headquarters in Florida and central operations office remaining; we expect our total direct loans portfolio to be reduced over time as such direct loans are paid off for otherwise liquidated until there are no direct loans in our portfolio.
-The Corporation also disclosed in its Form 10-Q for the quarterly period ended September 30, 2023 that .
-In connection with the Asset Purchase Agreement, the Corporation does not intend to continue any significant contract purchases and origination activities, except on a much smaller scale, than it has historically.
+The Corporation announced in a Form 8-K filed on November 3, 2022 a change in its operating strategy and restructuring plan with the goal of reducing operating expenses and freeing up capital to increase shareholder returns, whether by acquiring loan portfolios or businesses or by investing outside of our traditional business.
+As also previously disclosed: during fiscal 2023 the Company did not complete any bulk portfolio purchases; all of our direct loan licenses have been cancelled, not renewed, or otherwise terminated; all of ours brick and mortar branch locations in 18 states were closed, with the headquarters in Florida and central operations office remaining; we expect our total direct loans portfolio to be reduced over time as such direct loans are paid off or otherwise liquidated until there are no direct loans in our portfolio.
+The Corporation also disclosed in its Form 10-Q for the quarterly period ended September 30, 2023 that in connection with the Asset Purchase Agreement, the Corporation does not intend to continue any significant contract purchases and origination activities, except on a much smaller scale, than it has historically.
 The Board continued to evaluate the restructuring plan and strategic alternatives to continuation of the existing business, including investments outside of our traditional business.
 See "Reasons for the Loan Portfolio Sale Proposal" below.

-In July 2023, Westlake initiated an informal conversation with a Director of the Corporation to inquire if there was any potential interest in preliminary discussions regarding the sale of the loan portfolio to Westlake.
-The inquiry was brought to the attention of the Board; however, the matter was not pursued at that time as the Board decided to continue the existing business and act to minimize losses.
+In July 2023, Westlake contacted Jeremy Zhu, a director of the Corporation, to inquire if there was any potential interest in preliminary discussions regarding the sale of the loan portfolio to Westlake.
+Mr. Zhu later participated in the negotiations of the sale of the loan portfolio to Westlake as set forth below.
+The inquiry was immediately brought to the attention of the Board; however, the Board decided to focus on the existing business and act to minimize losses, rather than pursue sale of the loan portfolio at that time.
+See "INTEREST OF MANAGEMENT IN THE DOMESTICATION AND LOAN PORTFOLIO SALE" regarding Mr. Zhu's lack of current or prior relationship with Westlake.